Elio Academy of Biomedical Sciences

 About

-ELIO Academy of Biomedical Sciences offers hands-on summer camp genetics and cancer programs, online courses, and online immersive programs for high school students interested in biomedical sciences.
-The program includes mentor-guided research programs in medicine, biotechnology, neuroscience, genetics, and data science in healthcare, along with hands-on research experiences and guided research projects in genetics, neuroscience, pharmacology, and medical data science.
-Students also have access to collaborative research opportunities with a chosen partner and cohort-wide lectures, including a summer program for two weeks and an Extended Fall Research Program.
+ELIO Academy of Biomedical Sciences offers hands-on summer camp biochemistry and biochemical reactions, online courses, and biomedical research programs for high-school students.
+The program includes mentor-guided research in medicine, biotechnology, neuroscience, genetics, and data science in healthcare, with students working on structured and independent research projects in areas such as genetics, neuroscience, medicinal drugs, and medical data science.
+Students can take courses including BioChemistry & Biochemical Reactions, Clinical Neuroscience, and Genetics & Cancer Biology, and participate in both hands-on research and online immersive programs.

 • Ages: 14–18 years old

-Instructors are biomedical professionals with decades of work and teaching experience, including educators and researchers from institutions such as UCSF, MAYO Clinic, NIH, MD Anderson, and the University of Leeds.
-The instructor team is a U.S.-based group of biomedical career professionals, including research scientists, medical doctors, geneticists, and pharmacologists, with experts holding Ph.D, M.D, and Pharm.D degrees and more than 10 years of experience individually in their respective fields and careers.
-Instructors are 100% USA-based employees and have years of research and extensive publications in journals like Nature, British Journal of Hematology, Blood, and Molecular Cell Biology.
-The leadership team includes Natalie Stringer, Ph.D; Lane Lawley, Ph.D; Rebecca Nalloor, Ph.D; Josie Hayes, Ph.D; Juhi Ojha, Ph.D; Maëlle Locatelli, Ph.D; Jonathan Glassman, Ph.D; Brittany Araj, Ph.D; and Tammy Duong, Ph.D.
+All classes are taught live by Silicon Valley based instructors who are experts with Ph.D, M.D, and Pharm.D degrees and are biomedical professionals with decades of work and teaching experience.
+The instructor team is a U.S.-based group of biomedical career professionals, including research scientists, medical doctors, geneticists, and pharmacologists, each with more than 10 years of experience in their respective fields and careers, and instructors are 100% USA-based employees.
+Advisors, mentors, and guest lecturers include Natalie Stringer, Ph.D; Lane Lawley, Ph.D; Rebecca Nalloor, Ph.D; Josie Hayes, Ph.D; Juhi Ojha, Ph.D; Maëlle Locatelli, Ph.D; Jonathan Glassman, Ph.D; Brittany Araj, Ph.D; and Tammy Duong, Ph.D.
+The team includes educators and researchers from institutions such as UCSF, Mayo Clinic, NIH, MD Anderson, and the University of Leeds, with extensive publications in journals like Nature, British Journal of Hematology, Blood, and Molecular Cell Biology, and instructors undergo meticulous background and reference checks.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.